Create Bicep files by using Visual Studio Code

 Visual Studio Code comes with several Bicep commands.

-Open or create a Bicep file in VS Code, select the View menu and then select Command Palette.
+Open or create a Bicep file in VS Code, select the View menu and then Command Palette.
 You can also use F1 or the key combination Ctrl+Shift+P to bring up the command palette.
 Type Bicep to list the Bicep commands.

 These commands include: